 Chalmers, J., K. Mock, K. Kohl, and N. Nadkarni.
 2015.
 Clonality and dynamics of leaf abscission of Gambel Oaks at small spatial scales in Utah.
 Forest Science 61:829-833

 Gotsch, S., N. Nadkarni, A. Darby, M. Dix, A. Glunk, K. Davidson, and T. Dawson.
 2015.
 Life in the treetops: ecophysiological strategies of canopy epiphytes in a tropical montane cloud forest.
 Ecological Monographs 85:393-412.

 Tejo Haristoy, C., D. Zabowski, and N. Nadkarni.
-In press.
+2015.
 Total and epiphyte litter under the canopy of Acer macrophyllum stands in an old-growth temperate rainforest, Washington State, USA.
 Canadian Journal of Forest Research.

 Tejo Haristoy, C., D. Zabowski, and N. Nadkarni.
 2014.
 Physical and chemical characteristics of canopy soils of Sitka spruce (Picea sitchensis) and bigleaf maple (Acer macrophyllum) in the Queets River Watershed, Washington State.
 Soil Science Society of America 78: S118-S124.